Marketing for Painters: Find Painting Jobs To Bid On With These 22 Advertising Ideas

 Many people still use Craigslist and other local equivalents to find contractors.
 Plus, it’s one of the most affordable ways to promote your painting business online.

 17. Use Media Outreach

 Reach out to a local magazine and ask them if they can post sponsored content about your businesses.
 Alternatively, you can hire someone to write insightful articles about home painting and publish them on niche websites.

 You can even create videos of things like the pre-paint preparation or introduce your staff and video how they work.
+You can also try adding voiceovers to your videos using realistic tts tools to make your videos more compelling.
 Anything that demonstrates your professionalism and exceptional skills in what you do best — painting!